ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

 ^^^^^^^^^^^^^^^^^^

+When an alert is created, TradingView saves the following information with the alert so that it can run independently in the cloud:
+- The study's code
-When an alert is created, TradingView saves the following information with the alert so that it can run independently in the cloud: the study's code, the current *Setting/Inputs* (including modifications made by the user), the chart's main symbol and timeframe.
-If you want any changes to this information to be reflected in an existing alert's behavior, you will need to either delete the alert and create a new one in the new context.
+- The study's current *Setting/Inputs* (including modifications made by the user)
+- The chart's main symbol and timeframe.

+If you want any changes to this information to be reflected in an existing alert's behavior, you will need to either delete the alert and create a new one in the new context, or use the following steps to modify the alert.

-Alternatively, if you have updated the script or its *Settings/Inputs*, you may:
+If you have updated the study's code or its *Settings/Inputs*, you may:

 - Double-click on the alert in the *Manage Alerts* list to bring up the *Edit Alert* dialog box.
-- Select from the *Condition* dropdown menu the new version of the script you want to use.
-It will be the lowest instance of the sccript in the menu.
-Nnote that if you have changed the script's *Settings/Inputs*, you will see those new values next to the script's new version in the dropdown menu.
+- Select from the *Condition* dropdown menu the new version of the study you want to use.
+It will be the lowest instance of the study in the menu.
+Nnote that if you have changed the study's *Settings/Inputs*, you will see those new values next to the study's new version in the dropdown menu.
 - Click *OK*.

 If you wish to change the symbol or the timeframe the alert is running on, you may:
-- Set your chart to the symbol and timeframe you wish to apply to the alert.
+- Set your chart to the new symbol and/or timeframe you wish to apply to the alert.
 - Double-click rapidly on the alert in the *Manage Alerts* list to bring up the *Edit Alert* dialog box without the chart moving to the one configured in the alert.
 - Select from the *Condition* dropdown menu the symbol and timeframe you wish the alert to be configured with, which should correspond to the chart you are currently on.
-- Make a new selection from the *Condition* dropdown menu, this time being the script containing the alertcondition you want the alert to run on.
+- Make a new selection from the *Condition* dropdown menu, this time being the study containing the alertcondition you want the alert to run on.
 - Click *OK*.